kellyelton/docs.exceptionless.com/contents/nightlybuilds.md

 Next, click the Update button to apply the changes and click the OK button to go back to the **Manage NuGet Packages** dialog.

 Finally, select the **Exceptionless Nightly Builds** node.
-Your now all set to install the latest nightly build of exceptionless or update from a stable build to a nightly build.
+Your now all set to install or update to the latest nightly build of exceptionless.

 **If you use a build server, you may also have to add https://www.myget.org/F/exceptionless/ as a package source in your  [NuGet config settings](http://docs.nuget.org/docs/reference/nuget-config-settings).**